 NHATS is designed to provide at regular intervals a nationally representative cross-section of the Medicare population ages 65 and older.
-Beginning in Round 5, new sample was introduced in order to restore the sample to original sizes by age and race groups.
-Round 5 used the same stratified three-stage sample design used in the initial sample.
+In Round 5, new sample was introduced in order to restore the sample to original sizes by age and race groups.
+Round 5 used the same stratified three-stage sample design used in the initial sample (DeMatteis, Freedman, and Kasper, 2016a).
 Beneficiaries who were age 65 and older as of September 30, 2014 were eligible.